NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 Validation for Maxar (DigitalGlobe) linescan cameras
 ----------------------------------------------------

-The computed horizontal covariance has a value on the order of 7-10 :math:`m^2` or so, which suggests that the horizontal standard deviation is the square root of that, so about 3 meters.
+The horizontal stddev values propagated through triangulation are on the order of the order 3 meters.

-The vertical covariance varies very strongly with the convergence angle, and is usually 25-100 :math:`m^2`, so the vertical standard deviation is, roughly speaking, 5-10 meters, and perhaps more for stereo pairs with a convergence angle under 30 degrees.
+The obtained vertical stddev varies very strongly with the convergence angle, and is usually, 5-10 meters, and perhaps more for stereo pairs with a convergence angle under 30 degrees.

 The dependence on the convergence angle is very expected.
 But these